-The first time you turn on the unit, a Windows configuration wizard is displayed, enabling you to set all the regional and language settings such as the country and operation language.
+When you turn on the unit for the first time, a Windows configuration wizard may be displayed, enabling you to set all the regional and language settings such as the country and operation language.

-The operation language that you select at the first startup (labelled "App language") becomes the default system language, that is the language that will be available at logon.
+If you have a language choice at the first startup, the operation language that you select at that time (labelled "App language") becomes the default system language, that is the language that will be available at logon.

-During the configuration process, you will also be asked to read and accept the Microsoft end-user license agreement (EULA).
+During the Windows configuration process, you will also be asked to read and accept the Microsoft end-user license agreement (EULA).